Short-Term & Temporary Disability in Tennessee [Applying]

 The most crucial Tennessee laws regarding short-term or temporary disability relate to whether the state or federal government requires coverage.

-You cannot apply for benefits unless you have coverage in force before becoming sick, hurt, or pregnant.
+You cannot apply for benefits unless you have coverage before becoming sick, hurt, or pregnant.

 Short-term disability covering non-occupational (off-the-job) illnesses and injuries is voluntary.
 You must enroll in coverage before filing a claim for benefits.